-As discussed in chapter 5, both IAS 1 and the EU Fourth Directive have a significant effect on the general contents of basic financial statements.
-In the context of this particular chapter, which is concerned with the content and layout of financial statements, IAS 1 (which is designed to be operable within existing legal format requirements in many countries), is relatively general and flexible.
-Within Europe, it is the EU Fourth Directive that has imposed much of the regulatory requirement and practice in this area.
-The Fourth Directive therefore requires careful consideration, for two related reasons.
-First, the Directives have been enacted, more or less strictly, into the national laws of European Union member countries.
-They are therefore relevant for those financial statements not prepared under the EU Regulation of 2002 (e.g. still relevant in many countries for all unconsolidated statements).
+As discussed in Chapter 5, both IAS 1 and the EU Fourth Directive have a significant effect on the general contents of basic financial statements.
+Within Europe, the EU Fourth Directive is still relevant for those financial statements not prepared under the EU Regulation of 2002 (e.g. still relevant in many countries for all unconsolidated statements).
 Even where the Regulation is being followed, national practices under IFRS may reflect preferences formed by national implementations of the Directives.
 For non-EU countries, there is relevance in that several elements of the Fourth Directive have influenced IAS 1.

-The approach we have followed here is to structure our coverage on IAS 1 (as revised in 2003), but to include all necessary detail from the Fourth Directive (as revised in 2003) in the appropriate places.
-The EU Seventh Directive is referred to in chapter 14 on group accounts.
+The approach we have followed here is to structure our coverage on IAS 1 (as revised in 2003), but to include detail from the Fourth Directive (as revised for effect from 2007) in the appropriate places.
 IAS 1 requires that financial statements that claim to follow IFRSs should be clearly distinguished from any other information that is included in the same published document.
 Figures, components and separate pages must be fully and clearly described.
-Financial statements should be presented at least annually, normally for a twelve-month period, and any exceptions (such as a change in reporting date following an acquisition by another enterprise) should be clearly explained.
+Financial statements should be presented at least annually, normally for a twelve-month period, and any exceptions (such as a change in reporting date following an acquisition by another entity) should be clearly explained.

-6.2.1 Balance sheets
+6.2.2 Balance sheets

-It is usual in Europe (and required by the Fourth Directive even though not by IAS 1) for a balance sheet to present current and non-current assets, and current and non-current liabilities, as separate classifications on the face of the balance sheet.
-When an enterprise chooses not to make this analysis, assets and liabilities should still be presented broadly in order of their liquidity, although the IAS does not specify 'which way up' the liquidity analysis should go.
+It is usual (generally required by IAS 1 and by the Fourth Directive) for a balance sheet to present current and non-current assets, and current and non-current liabilities, as separate classifications on the face of the balance sheet.
+When an entity chooses not to make this analysis, assets and liabilities should still be presented broadly in order of their liquidity, although the IAS does not specify 'which way up' the liquidity analysis should go.
 For example, it is generally European practice for assets to end with cash (which is required by the Directive), whereas it is North American, Japanese and Australian practice to start with cash.
-Whichever method of presentation is adopted, an enterprise should disclose the amounts included in each item that are expected to be recovered or settled before, and after, twelve months.
+Whichever method of presentation is adopted, an entity should disclose the amounts included in each item that are expected to be recovered or settled before, and after, twelve months.